Last updated: July 12th, 2021.

 Clubs failing to have the Cup or Trophy engraved before it is returned shall be fined.

-Notice of proposed alterations to be considered at the AGM shall be submitted to the Secretary by 1st April in each year.
-The proposals, together with any proposals by the Management Committee, shall be circulated to the Clubs by 15th April and any amendments thereto shall be submitted to the Secretary by 30th April.
-The proposals and proposed amendments thereto shall be circulated to Clubs with the notice of the AGM.
+(B) Notice of proposed alterations to be considered at the AGM shall be submitted to the Secretary by 1st April in each year.
+The proposals, together with any proposals by the Management Committee, shall be circulated to the Clubs by 15th April and any amendments to these proposals shall be submitted to the Secretary by 30th April.
+The proposals and proposed amendments to these proposals shall be circulated to Clubs with the notice of the AGM.
 A proposal to change a Rule shall be carried if a majority of those present, entitled to vote and voting are in favour.

 (A) The Management Committee shall determine with which bank or other financial institution the funds of the Competition will be lodged.